-$\circ\,\text{D}$ had concerns about

-o introducing a pure electronic key,

-o robustness against any threats..

-◦ F expect operational safety of such SW-HW are under control by OEM.

-OICA : this not to be applied in the regulation, but matter of discussions within expert UN WG ; still may be referred to for explanation of vehicle context/specific smart access challenges.

-→proposal to address differences between the access solutions with security threats...
+- o D had concerns about - introducing a pure electronic key, - robustness against any threats... - F expect operational safety of such SW-HW is under control by OEM. - o OICA: material not to be applied in this regulation, but matter of discussions within expert UN WG; still may be referred to for explanation of vehicle context/specific smart access challenges. - → proposal to address differences between the access solutions with security threats (slides 4, 5, 6) - Regulation split, GRSG-116-06 (Locks), -07 (Immobilizers) and -08 (Alarms)

-Regulation split, 4 documents leading to GRSG-116 informal documents key testing, ECE/TRANS/WP.29/GRSG/2018/25 smart keys, ECE/TRANS/WP.29/GRSG/2019/7
+- key testing, ECE/TRANS/WP.29/GRSG/2018/25, ready for adoption - smart keys, ECE/TRANS/WP.29/GRSG/2019/7